mussarratk/Databricks_Project/README.md

 ## 📌 Project Overview

-ShopVista is a simulated high-growth e-commerce platform that was constrained by scattered data, manual consolidation, and delayed reporting cycles.
+ShopVista is a rapidly growing e-commerce platform that faced major challenges due to data being scattered across multiple source systems and flat files.
+Business teams relied on manual data consolidation and static reports, resulting in delayed insights and limited visibility into sales, customers, and operations.

 This project solves these bottlenecks by delivering a **centralized, scalable, and fully automated data platform** on Microsoft Azure.
 By utilizing Azure Databricks, Unity Catalog, and a strict Medallion Architecture, raw operational data is transformed into high-performance, analytics-ready datasets that power an interactive Power BI dashboard for executive decision-making.